We offer a few different types of registrations, depending on your needs. If you have any questions about the

 - distraction-reduced small group testing space

 If you qualify for expedited registration, these are the steps to opt-in:

 - Within 3 days of uploading documentation, you will receive a status update email confirming your eligibility for expedited registration.
-At this point, your application is put into our expedited registration queue.
-If you are determined to not to be eligible for expedited registration, then the email will explain next steps for standard registration.
+If you are not eligible, then the email will explain next steps for standard registration.

-- Typically within one week, you will receive a separate email confirming that your registration is complete, including a list of your approved accommodations and next steps for how to request accommodations in your classes.
+- Within one week, you will receive a registration confirmation email which lists your approved accommodations and next steps for requesting those accommodations in your classes.